magento/merchdocs/src/cms/page-builder-media-image.md

           ![]({% link images/images-ee/page-builder-media-image-gallery-add-selected.png %}){: .zoom}
           _Add Selected Image_

       The image appears in the target container at the placeholder location.
-Unlike a background image, you can move the image to a different position within the current container, or to a different container.
+Unlike a background image, you can move the image to a different position within the current container or to a different container.

       ![]({% link images/images-ee/page-builder-media-image-giftcard-column.png %}){: .zoom}
       _Image in Column_